rdmarino/ami-specifications/README.md

 # Digital Asset Technical Specifications

 This document outlines the technical specifications and requirements for digitization of analog media collections and digital packaging of deliverable files.
-For corressponding information about shipping, handeling, and documentation / reporting, please see:
+For corressponding information about shipping, handling and reporting, please see:

 ![ami-handling](https://github.com/NYPL/ami-handling)